mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 * Click on the **Need Help** link, you will be directed to the [SUMO](https://support.mozilla.org/products?utm_source=mozilla.org&utm_medium=referral&utm_campaign=need-help-link) home page.

 On the right side of the page:
-* Click on the ````?```` at the end of **Which browser would you like to download?**, a popup window shows the descriptions of different versions of Firefox available for download.
+* Click on the `?` at the end of **Which browser would you like to download?**, a popup window shows the descriptions of different versions of Firefox available for download.
-* Click on the ````?```` at the end of **Select your preferred installer**, a popup window shows the descriptions of different versions of installers available for download.
+* Click on the `?` at the end of **Select your preferred installer**, a popup window shows the descriptions of different versions of installers available for download.
 * Under the section of **Select your preferred language**, check whether your current preferred language is shown by default.
 Change to a different language, check whether the download summary above the **Download Now** button corresponds to your new selection.

 ### [firefox/new/trailhead.lang](https://www.mozilla.org/firefox/new/)

-* Click the **Download Now** button to check the [thank you](https://www.mozilla.org/en-US/firefox/download/thanks) page that triggers an automatic download if not logged in to a Firefox account.
-If you have already logged in, a window will be popped up to invite you to save the updated Firefox download.
+* Click the **Download Now** button to check the [thank you](https://www.mozilla.org/en-US/firefox/download/thanks) page that triggers an automatic download.
 * Click on the **Advanced install options & other platforms** link, a pop-up window displays options in various platforms.
 * Click on the **Download in another language** link, you will be directed to the [firefox/all](https://www.mozilla.org/firefox/all/) page.
-* Click on the **Fix a problem** link, you will be directed to to this [SUMO](https://support.mozilla.org/kb/refresh-firefox-reset-add-ons-and-settings?utm_source=mozilla.org&utm_medium=referral&utm_campaign=fix-problem-link) article in your language if it is localized.
+* Click on the **Fix a problem** link, you will be directed to to this [SUMO](https://support.mozilla.org/kb/refresh-firefox-reset-add-ons-and-settings) article in your language if it is localized.
 * The [Firefox Privacy Notice](https://www.mozilla.org/privacy/firefox/) document is localized in limited number of languages.

 ### firefox/tracking-protection-tour.lang

 This page has been redesigned.
 The Tracking Protection feature is now part of Content Blocking, a collection of Firefox privacy features.
 It now points users to the SUMO page to better understand the topics.
 In order to check the localized content of this tour, you need to do the following:
 * Open the browser by selecting either New Window or New Private Window.
-* Copy and paste [step one](https://www.mozilla.org/firefox/68.0.1/tracking-protection/start/?step=1&variation=0) URL to your browse, then hit the "return" or "enter" keyboard button.
+* Copy and paste [step one](https://www.mozilla.org/firefox/68.0.1/tracking-protection/start/?step=1&variation=0) URL to your browse, then hit the “return” or “enter” keyboard button.
 A text box pops up.
 * Click the **Next** button, which takes you to steps [two](https://www.mozilla.org/firefox/68.0.1/tracking-protection/start/?step=2&variation=1) and [three](https://www.mozilla.org/firefox/68.0.1/tracking-protection/start/?step=3&variation=2).
 * In step [three](https://www.mozilla.org/firefox/68.0.1/tracking-protection/start/?step=3&variation=2), an extra text box appears which shows your current Content Blocking settings of the page.
 * Click on **Got it!** button to finish step three.